N F C Cachemaille-Day

 The firm of glass makers was first founded in Hove in 1919 by a Mr Loadsman, of whom little is known.
 On his death very shortly afterwards, the business was taken over by Oliver Cox and William Barnard who had been Loadsman’s employees, though their antecedents are equally obscure.
-The firm prospered and examples of its glass are to be found in both Kent and Sussex; it still exists, currently at Livingston Road, Hove and its products have included both decorative and stained glass in some quantity.
-Much of their later stained glass was for Roman Catholic churches and it was headed by Yvonne Ivy Grinyer (b1955).
-In 2014 the company was dissolved.
-Other designers, mostly in earlier years, have included K Adams, C Knight, H Mileham and P O Chapman (see this section above).
+The firm prospered and examples of their glass are to be found in both Kent and Sussex; for much of their existence it was no other major company of this kind in Sussex.
+Their address was at Livingston Road, Hove and their products included both decorative and stained glass in some quantity.
+Much of their later stained glass was for Roman Catholic churches and the company was most recently led by Yvonne Ivy Grinyer (b1955) until in 2014 it was dissolved.
+Other designers, mostly in earlier years, included K Adams, C Knight, H Mileham and P O Chapman (see this section above).

 Glass: Bolney; Brighton and Hove, – St Andrew, Moulsecoomb; – St Philip; – St Thomas; East Grinstead, – St Swithun; Eridge Green; Keymer; Hailsham; Haywards Heath, – St Wilfrid (restored); High Hurstwood; Newhaven; Newick; Portslade, – St Nicholas; Seaford; Southwick; Worthing, – St Andrew, West Tarring; – St Mary, Broadwater